djalbat/inference/README.md

   ]
 });
 ```
 Note that the simple switch on the presence or otherwise of the `render()` method's `update` argument has been removed, although it is perfectly permissible to leave it in.
-It all depends on the logic that results in the `render()` method being called.
-And this logic is implemented solely in the `updateHandler()` method.
+It all depends on the logic that results in the `render()` method being called, logic that should be implemented solely in the body of the `updateHandler()` method.

 In fact several cases can be handled:

 * If the component needs only to make benign changes to its children in response to updates:
 ```